nik-hill-323/Analysis-of-HR-Attrition-Patterns/README.md

 This repository presents a detailed statistical and machine learning-driven analysis of employee turnover.
 The goal is to understand the key drivers behind HR attrition and build predictive models to identify at-risk employees before they leave the organization.

 👥 Dataset Description
 The analysis utilizes a cleaned HR dataset containing demographic and organizational attributes of employees.
-Key data files include:
+Key data fileinclude:

 Augmented_HR_Employee_Attrition_4000.csv